apache/openwhisk/ansible/README.md

 Some of the more common problems and their solution are listed here.

 #### Setuptools Version Mismatch
-If you encounter the following error message during ansible execution
+If you encounter the following error message during `ansible` execution

 ```
 ERROR!
 Unexpected Exception: ...
 Requirement.parse('setuptools>=11.3'))
 ```

-your setuptools package is probably outdated.
-To fix this, run this command:
+your `setuptools` package is likely out of date.
+You can upgrade the package using this command:

 ```
 pip install --upgrade setuptools --user python